 Question and answer details

-|Assalamo `alaikum, I have a concern about my son he is going to be eight.
-He does misbehave with me sometimes and says bad words as I told him this is not the way to be good Muslim but he doesn’t understand and he does not want to understand he just loves to play outside if I stop him and tell him that not now later but he doesn’t care he just wants to live by himself.
-Please tell me how I can cope with this situation.
+|As-Salam `Alaykum.
+I have a concern about my son who is going to be eight.
+He misbehaves with me sometimes and says bad words.
+I told him that this is not the way to be a good Muslim, but he doesn’t want to understand it.
+He just loves playing outside.
+If I tell him to stop playing now and continue later, he doesn’t care; he just wants to live by himself.
 I always pray to Allah for him as well.
 Please tell me some ideas because he is very hard to handle.
 What should I do with him?
-Jazak Allah.|
+JazakAllah.|

 |Dr. Feryad Hussain|

 Thank you for writing in with this issue as it is one many parents struggle with.

 Basically, as parents, we see the situation only in terms of our own priorities - which are not shared by our children!
 When we complain to our children, we somehow want them to see that their behavior does not fit into our world view and needs, but this is not something they will appreciate or value because they are after all only children and do not share or are not even aware of adult responsibilities and worries.
 They have no interest or awareness of the time limits, social expectations, financial restrictions etc. that adults do.
 It is something that comes with age and personal responsibility.
 But we tend to encourage them to listen to our guidance or simply do as we ask by using these rather complicated explanations in which they generally have little interest.